uikit/uikit-site/docs/pages/dropdown.md

 <div uk-dropdown></div>
 ```

-A dropdown can be enabled by either hovering or clicking the the toggle.
+A dropdown can be enabled by either hovering or clicking the toggle.
 Just add the `mode: click` option to the attribute.
 If you want to group the toggle and the dropdown, you can just add the `.uk-inline` class from the [Utility component](utility.md#inline) to a container element around both.

 ```html
 <div class="uk-inline">